 When starting the process for an internship, students should use our internship application.
 Please be sure to look at the information guide for more details on how to submit materials to the Criminal Justice Department.
 You will need to make copies of some documents before submitting them.

 If you find an internship not listed on the department website’s resource guide, please contact Lynnell Talbert at firstname.lastname@example.org or (616) 234-3095 for approval.
 Once your site is approved, please contact Rachel Crapo at email@example.com or (616) 234-4280 to enroll in CJ 285.

 Also, to help you through the internship process, please follow these steps:

-- Print the Internship Application Packet to the right of the screen.
+- Print the Internship Application Packet.
 Please be sure to look at the information guide for more details on how to submit materials to the Criminal Justice Department.
 You will need to make copies of some documents before submitting them or if you would like Rachel Crapo can help make copies for you as well.